-The Company entered into a Development, Commercial Manufacturing and Supply Agreement (the "Brammer Manufacturing Agreement") and, subsequently, entered into the first amendment (the "Amendment") to Brammer Manufacturing Agreement (collectively, "Brammer Supply Agreements") with Brammer Bio MA, LLC ("Brammer") in June 2018 and May 2019, respectively.
+The Company entered into a Development, Commercial Manufacturing and Supply Agreement (the "Brammer Manufacturing Agreement") and, subsequently, entered into the first amendment (the "Amendment") to the Brammer Manufacturing Agreement (collectively, "Brammer Supply Agreements") with Brammer Bio MA, LLC ("Brammer") in June 2018 and May 2019, respectively.
 Pursuant to the terms of the Brammer Supply Agreements, Brammer agreed to provide the Company with access to clinical and commercial manufacturing capacity for its gene therapy programs.
-For more information related to the Brammer Manufacturing Agreement, please read Note 21, Commitments and Contingencies of the Annual Report on the Form 10-K for the year ended December 31, 2018.
+For more information related to the Brammer Manufacturing Agreement, please read Note 21, Commitments and Contingencies of the Company's Annual Report on Form 10-K for the year ended December 31, 2018.

 As a result of the Amendment: (i) the Company now has access to substantially all of the related facility's capacity, subject to certain minimum and maximum volume limitations, (ii) the Company was required to make a \$6.0 million advance payment to Brammer upon execution of the Amendment, and (iii) the quarterly capacity access fee payments due to Brammer throughout the term of the agreement increased from \$10.0 million to \$13.3 million, starting January 1, 2020.
 However, through December 31, 2019, a reduced quarterly capacity access fee will be in effect as Brammer works towards achieving full capacity at its facility.
+In addition, the application of certain prepayments will reduce the quarterly capacity access fees paid through 2021.

 Upon execution of the Amendment, the Company determined that the Brammer Supply Agreements contain an embedded lease because the Company now has the right to direct the use of the facility and related equipment therein.
 Further, the Company determined that it does not control the facility or related equipment during construction and, thus, the lease does not fall in the scope of "build-to-suit" accounting.
-The lease has not commenced as of June 30, 2019.
-Accordingly, total cumulative payments made to Brammer of \$55.0 million have been recorded as other assets and will be considered in the initial measurement of the cost of the right-of-use asset at the lease commencement date.
+The lease had not commenced as of September 30, 2019.
+Accordingly, total cumulative payments made to Brammer of \$68.3 million have been recorded as other assets and will be considered in the initial measurement of the cost of the right-of-use asset at the lease commencement date.
+The Company expects the lease commencement to occur in the three months ended December 31, 2019, and upon commencement, the Company expects a material right-of-use asset and lease liability will be recorded.